lbertoncello/lbertoncello/README.md

 ### Hi there 👋

+My name is Lucas and I'm a software engineer with bachelor's degree in Computer Science. 🤓 Currently, I'm working full time as a full stack developer which I really love doing! ❤️ Moreover, I really hope I can work on game development some day, which is one of my passions. 🎮
 <!--
 **lbertoncello/lbertoncello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.